filetrust/transaction-query-aggregator/README.md

 ## Description

-This API retrieves transactions from Azure File Shares.
+This API retrieves transactions from a mounted file store.
+An example usage is with Azure File Shares in kubernetes.
+Once mounted as a persistent volume, this API will use it to store transactional infomation.

 ## Configuration

-These are the following configuration items that can be set.
-Setting these items can be done through environment variables.

-- "TransactionStoreConnectionStringCsv" - This required is a comma separated list of connection strings to azure file shares.
-- "ShareName" - This required setting is the name of the share on each share to look in for transactions.

 ## Search algorithm